scala/docs.scala-lang/tutorials/tour/_posts/2017-02-13-sequence-comprehensions.md

 }
 ```

 This example shows that comprehensions are not restricted to lists.
 The previous program uses iterators instead.
-Every datatype that supports the operations `filterWith`, `map`, and `flatMap` (with the proper types) can be used in sequence comprehensions.
+Every datatype that supports the operations `withFilter`, `map`, and `flatMap` (with the proper types) can be used in sequence comprehensions.

 Here's the output of the program: